Intro

 Technology stack for creating Android apps

-There are three primary programming languages for developing Android applications — Java, Kotlin, and Dart.
+There are three programming languages commonly used for developing Android applications — Java, Kotlin, and Dart.

 Java

-Java is one of the most popular programming languages for Android apps.
-Java is in demand among developers due to the versatility of the language and ease of design.
+Java is the first and now one of the most popular programming languages for building native Android apps.
+It relies on object-oriented programming, enforces secure app development, and integrates well with Java-based application back end.
+This programming language is in demand among developers due to the versatility of the language and ease of design.

 Kotlin